dfyockey/RomanDigital/README.md

 https://gitlab.com/fdroid/fdroidserver/-/merge_requests/1336/diffs?commit_id=71697f9c88ec73980f63be5955f36cdc3ba7a02c

 ## Known Issues

+As widget updating is currently implemented, text of a widget rotated between portrait and landscape may not be automatically resized until the next widget update, which may be up to a minute after the rotation.
+This is not an issue for devices that do not support home screen rotation or that are set not to rotate the home screen.
+It is also not an issue for any device having a UI/launcher rendering the device's home screen on which the widget is installed that notifies widgets when the device is rotated (e.g. Samsung One UI 6.1 and 7.0).

 After building and updating the app in Android Studio, a widget that had previously been added to the home screen may stop updating.
 It may be 'kickstarted' by simply opening and then closing the widget's settings screen.